-\Revise and rename Section R406.7.2 'Specific approval' as follows: (Effective January 1, 2020)
+\Revise and rename Section R406.7.2 'Specific approval' to read as follows:

 R406.6.4 Specific approval.
 Performance analysis tools meeting the applicable sections of Section R406 shall be approved.
-Documentation demonstrating the approval of performance analysis tools in accordance with Section R406.6.1 shall be provided to y g"eqf g"qHkekcr0The code official shall approve tools for a specified application or limited scope.
+Documentation demonstrating the approval of performance analysis tools in accordance with Section R406.6.1 shall be provided to the code official.
+The code official shall approve tools for a specified application or limited scope.
 (Effective January 1, 2020)

-\Revise and rename Section R406.7.3 'Input values' as follows:
+\Revise and rename Section R406.7.3 'Input values' to read as follows: